Botanical Field Trips & Outreach

 The Botanical Conservatory’s education staff serves thousands of students each year through on- and off-site visits for public, parochial, private and home schools.
 Teachers can choose the standards-based curriculum that best meets their students’ needs.
-Our outreach program also helps teachers meet state science standards and engage students in active learning.
+Our outreach programs also help teachers meet state science standards and engage students in active learning.
 Conservatory visits let you collect temperature and humidity readings for a biome study, find food plants in the desert and jungle, explore plant patterns with art students, or choose from a variety of other activities, depending on the age and focus of the group.
-We can also travel to your school, providing classroom or assembly-style presentations.
-Reservations must be made at least two weeks in advance.
-A minimum of ten students is required to book a lab, but self-guiding visit lessons are available for groups or any size.

 Downtown 4-H Club

 Fourth Thursday night, monthly, 6:15-7:45 pm

 You don’t have to own a cow or know how to garden in order to join the fun and be a part of 4-H. Our downtown community 4-H club, the Clover Rovers, meet at the Botanical Conservatory led by experienced Purdue Extension volunteers.
 The club focuses on science, citizenship, healthy living, and fun!
 Any Fort Wayne area youth in kindergarten through 12th grade can join before May 15.
 Monthly evening meetings will offer children a chance to meet friends, learn skills, and explore ideas.
 Free parking at meters after 5 pm or in the Civic Center Parking Garage with validated ticket.
 For more information or to sign up, contact the Extension office at (260) 481-6826.